djmasde/wmaker/README.md

 wmeyes: xeyes in a docker "the most useless docker of Window Maker"

+pclock-bezier: A two-hour hack.
+Combined the rather cool Bezier Clock (bclock-1.0) with those wonky curves that

+bezier between the three hands, with pclock-0.10 (above), so the final result is a bezierclock-windowmaker-dockapp

+"hacked" to run ok.

 Window Maker 0.17.5:

 Runs ok in 2015, only changues, re formated Makefiles, and configure to actual format, install without problems :)